gargi-sahaSBU/CSE591_course_project/README.md

 2)	Find or implement clear solutions them in C++ and Python and document their performance on practical data sets.
 Links to few websites that maintain such data sets for TSP are given below in the next section.

-3)	Using the III method and make efficient implementations of the above mentioned algorithms.
-The main focus will be usage of steps Implement-reuse of knowledge gained from prior computations, and Incrementalize-usage of efficient data structures to represent the solution.
+3)	Using the III method program efficient implementations of the above mentioned algorithms.
+The main focus will be usage of steps Implement-reuse of knowledge gained from prior computations, and Incrementalize-usage of efficient data structures to model the solution.

 4)	Compare and document the performance of code written in part 3 to those from part 2.